 Over the years, I’ve had experience with most of the solutions on the market today.
 In my opinion, Traditional T&E solutions on the market that focus on booking outside of corporate channels simply aren’t designed with the end-user in mind, and, as a result, they struggle to drive high levels of adoption and the previously mentioned benefits.

 My thoughts were reflected in the survey conducted by Business Travel News and Travel and Transport in 2014.
 This research found that among new functionality desired for corporate online booking tools, door-to-door trip planning ranked high among those surveyed.

-The resulting whitepaper from the research noted: “The overriding concern of buyers is providing travelers with the functionality, inventory, speed and convenience found on consumer tools.
-Managed tools must continue to deliver value to travelers and the corporations… The traveler views the tools as just another work tool and they want ‘less complication, more efficiency and help managing the entire lifecycle of a trip.’
+The resulting whitepaper from the research noted: “The overriding concern of buyers is providing travellers with the functionality, inventory, speed and convenience found on consumer tools.
+Managed tools must continue to deliver value to travellers and the corporations… The traveller views the tools as just another work tool and they want ‘less complication, more efficiency and help managing the entire lifecycle of a trip.’
 Of course, we can’t forget other business stakeholders like the chief procurement or financial officer who wants the tool to ‘manage a highly complex supplier network,’ wants data and is ‘challenged by fragmented content.’”

 All of this makes a compelling argument for going with a tool that was designed with the end-user – and their wants and behaviours – in mind.
 Doing this helps drive adoption.
 Otherwise, it’s just another tool that sits on the shelf, leaving the benefits that companies could achieve right there on the shelf next to it.